luvashoo7/Kanban-Board/README.md

 ## Setup Instructions
 1. Clone the repository.
-2. Install dependencies using `npm install`.
+2. Go to root directory --> cd server.
-3. Configure environment variables.
+3. Install dependencies using `npm install`.
-4. Run the application using `nodemon ./index.js.
+4. Run the application using `nodemon ./index.js`.

 ## Usage
 1. Register or log in to access the Kanban Board.